spf13/cobra/user_guide.md

 In this example, the persistent flag `author` is bound with `viper`.
-**Note**: the variable `author` will not be set to the value from config, when the `--author` flag is not provided by user.
+**Note**: the variable `author` will not be set to the value from config, when the `--author` flag is provided by user.

 More in [viper documentation](https://github.com/spf13/viper#working-with-flags).